Goulburn School Strike: Lead up

 Goulburn had a large and growing Catholic population and this was placing pressure on the Catholic schools in the town.
 The crisis came to a head in 1962 at St Brigid's Primary School which by this time had 84 students in one kindergarten classroom.
 Inspectors from the New South Wales Department of Education determined that in order to continue to operate, the school needed to install three additional toilets, to cater for the number of children enrolled.
 The school and the families of the children enrolled claimed to be unable to afford the cost of the additional toilets and with the support of the Auxiliary Bishop of the Archdiocese of Canberra-Goulburn John Cullinane decided to take a stand on the matter.

-In a speech on St Patrick's Day (17 March) of 1962, Bishop Cullinane stated, in front of Laurie Tully–the local Member of Parliament and government member–that St Brigid's may need to close.
+In a speech on Saint Patrick's Day (17 March) of 1962, Bishop Cullinane stated, in front of Laurie Tully–the local Member of Parliament and government member–that St Brigid's may need to close.
 The local Catholics were refused a meeting with Ernest Wetherell, the New South Wales Minister for Education, to discuss the matter.
 The NSW government was advised that if it wished the school to stay open it could pay to have its requirements met.
 Local parents, paying taxes to support education, supported the Bishop's stand.
 Bishop Cullinane then invited the minister to a public meeting in Goulburn to debate the matter.
 While the minister did not attend, 700 locals did and voted 500 to 120 to close not just St Brigid's but all six Catholic schools in Goulburn; the 2000 students of those schools were to be instructed to seek enrolment at government schools.